gpetters94/Shades-of-gray-theme/README.md

 Additional options are included at the end of the file userChrome.css (e.g. to hide unwanted items in context menus).
 You can activate options of your choice by removing the comment characters `/*` at the beginning of a line.

-> **Note:** You should choose the dark style in Firefox to get a consistent dark appearance.
+> **Note:** you should choose the dark style in Firefox to get a consistent dark appearance.

 ##### • userContent.css | about.css